EmmanuellaOdiete/Mobile-Phone-Sales-Analysis-2024/README.md

 - Detect month-over-month sales trends and seasonal fluctuations.

 ## 📂 Access the Dataset
 The dataset used in this project is publicly available on the [ONYX Data website](https://www.onyxdata.co.uk/data-dna) and has also been included in this repository for easy access.
-Simply locate the file titled "Onyx Data - DataDNA Dataset Challenge - Mobile Phone Sales Dataset - May 2025" in the repository and click the Download button.
+Simply locate the file titled "Mobile Phone Sales Dataset - May 2025.xlsx" in the repository and click the Download button.

 ## 🔍 Key Findings
 - **Top Brands**: OnePlus led in unit sales, while Apple topped revenue, highlighting brand positioning differences.